close

 Although the money you save during the 40 days of Lent shouldn’t be the motivation behind your fasting, it is another positive reason to do it.
 The money you would have spent on the thing you’ve fasted from can be donated to charity as part of your Lenten giving, and with our Easter charity gifts, you’ll be able to decide precisely how your money is spent.

 Are you giving up sweet treats?
-By giving up one large chocolate bar a week during Lent, you’ll save £9.42.
-This might not seem like a remarkable amount to donate, but through World Vision's charity gifts, this can transform into a football or a mosquito net.
-For only £8, give the gift of a football and bring smiles to children who may have never kicked an actual football.
-Or, for the same price, you could buy a mosquito net to help protect a child from the deadliest creature in the world.
+By giving up one small sharing bag of chocolate a week during Lent, you could save around £10.85.
+This might not seem like a remarkable amount to donate, but through World Vision's charity gifts, this can feed a child for a month.
+For only £11, you can provide emergency food supplies to a child living through disaster, keeping them healthy and nourished while their community recovers.

 If you are trying to forgo alcohol for Lent, even occasional drinkers can make a difference with their savings.
-By giving up only one bottle of rosé wine a week, you can save £38.40 over the 40 days.
+By giving up one bottle of white wine a week, you can save around £49.49 over the 40 days.
 With this, you’ll be able to buy a two-gift bundle and donate a goat and a chicken, helping a family create an income by selling their produce or offspring.

 Is it weekly takeaways that really appeal?
-By giving up fish and chips for the six weeks of Lent, you’ll be able to save £52.50.
-With this saving, you’ll have enough to gift a mealtime bundle which contains a kitchen garden starter kit to one family, chickens to another and a month of vital food rations for a child.
-Just by forgoing a fish and chip dinner, you’ll be helping two families and a vulnerable child.
+By giving up fish and chips every week during Lent, you’ll be able to save around £69.16.
+With this saving, you’ll have enough to gift a child a warm clothes bundle, which contains thick coats, warm trousers, shirts, heavy sweaters, hats, scarves, sturdy shoes, and more.
+Just by forgoing a fish and chip dinner, you’ll be helping to keep children warm and safe during freezing weather.

 Other ways to do good during Lent

-For over 70 years, World Vision has been transforming vulnerable children’s lives.
+For 75 years, World Vision has been transforming vulnerable children’s lives.
 As a Christian charity, our aim is to help children across the globe who need it the most.
 We work with communities to tackle poverty at its roots and support families affected by natural disasters or conflict.

 If you’re not able to make a children's charity donation during the period of Lent, why not join us in praying for those living in poverty?
 Prayer is a great way to help children in some of the world's toughest places.
 Together, we can build them a brighter future.